annitya/eZ-completion/readme.md

 ----------
 String-completions will always be in single quotes.
 Identifiers which is parsable as integers will be returned without quotes.
-Completion for role-service is incomplete.
-Completions for the second-parameter will sometimes rely on the first.

 Troubleshooting:
 ----------------